The organization is committed to being a proactive, worldwide provider and facilitator in the development

 Ranjan Mitra, The President-Elect (2014 – Present)

 At the India Section, Dr. Mitra plays a crucial role of delivering quality programs to meet the professional advancement needs of our members through a variety of offerings, including meetings, and international exchanges.
-He is also responsible for conducting a collaborative study on “Vitamin B12 in Indian Infant and Pediatric Formulas and Adult Nutritionals” as the mentor, and the director.
+He was also responsible for conducting a collaborative study on “Vitamin B12 in Indian Infant and Pediatric Formulas and Adult Nutritionals” as the mentor, and the director.

 Dr. Mitra has published research papers in international journals and has given several invited talks at international conferences and symposia, including the American Chemical Society’s National Meeting, Florida Inorganic Chemistry, and Materials Symposium, among many others.

 For his research excellence and proficiencies, Dr. Mitra has received a number of awards, such as GSK Business Innovation Awards, GSK Spirit Award, Harry H. Sisler Graduate Fellowship, and Certificate for Excellence in Teaching (University of Florida).
+He is also the principle member of two Bureau of Indian Standard’s Sectional Committees, FAD 26 – Ayurveda and FAD 28 – Test methods for Food Products.

 Vishal Arora, The Secretary (2014 – Present)